 The fourth Earl of Breadalbane, who was the landowner at the time, built picturesque villages for the workers.
 The main quarry on the south side went deeper and deeper into the ground as the men chisseled out the slate.
 Gunpowder was then used for blasting and by 1880 the pit was 75m deep, nearly 250 feet below sea-level, with only narrow walls of slate keeping the sea out.
 In November 1881 the inevitable happened.
 There was a violent storm and the sea broke through.
 Luckily it was night and the pit was unmanned but 240 families lost their only means of support and severe poverty ensued.
 The place where this happened is still clearly visible.

 The village of Cuan where a regular ferry service connects the island of Luing with Seil

 The village of Ellenabeich is also the place to get a ferry to the neighbouring island of Easdale, put on the map by organising the world stone skimming championships, but better known as the centre of the Scottish slate industry for almost three centuries.
 At the peak of the slate mining industry Easdale had a community of more than 500 working as many as seven quarries.
 Easdale slate was used at Glasgow Cathedral and Castle Stalker and also exported to Nova Scotia; the Marble and Slate Company of Netherlorn was formed in 1745.
-The last slate was cut in the 1950s and the once active quarries are little more than still pools which provide a safe haven for a wide variety of flora and bird life.
+The great storm of 1850 flooded most of the quarries and without the means to pump the water away this was more or less the end of the slate industry on the island.
+It did continue though, on a much smaller scale, and the last slate was cut in the 1950s.
+Today the once active quarries are little more than still and deep pools which provide a safe haven for a wide variety of flora and bird life.